davarbla/audits/solo/md/SolidlyV3AMM-security-review.md

 # Introduction

-A time-boxed security review of the **Solidly V3 AMM** was done by **pashov**, with a focus on the security aspects of the application's smart contracts implementation.
+A time-boxed security review of the **Solidly V3 AMM** was done by **davarbla consulting**, with a focus on the security aspects of the application's smart contracts implementation.

 # Disclaimer

 A smart contract security review can never verify the complete absence of vulnerabilities.
 This is a time, resource and expertise bound effort where I try to find as many vulnerabilities as possible.
 I can not guarantee 100% security after the review or even if the review will find any problems with your smart contracts.
 Subsequent security reviews, bug bounty programs and on-chain monitoring are strongly recommended.

-# About **pashov**

-Krum Pashov, or **pashov**, is an independent smart contract security researcher.
-Having found numerous security vulnerabilities in various protocols, he does his best to contribute to the blockchain ecosystem and its protocols by putting time and effort into security research & reviews.
-Check his previous work [here](https://github.com/pashov/audits) or reach out on Twitter [@pashovkrum](https://twitter.com/pashovkrum)

 # About **Solidly V3 AMM**